 - Conforming loans have standardized guidelines meant to protect the borrower and lender from poor lending practices.

-Typically, the down payment and interest rate is higher on a non-conforming loan.
-The borrower eligibility guidelines for non-conforming loans vary across lenders.
+Typically, the interest rate and required down payment is higher on a nonconforming loan.
+The borrower eligibility guidelines for nonconforming loans vary across lenders.

-If you’re unsure whether you qualify for a conforming loan, or still have questions and would like to talk to someone directly, we’re here to help!
-Speak with a Home Loan Expert by calling us at (800) 769-6133.
+If you’re unsure whether you qualify for a conforming loan or still have questions and would like to talk to someone directly, we’re here to help.
+Speak with a Home Loan Expert or call us at (800) 769-6133.